-Today our three year old came up to me with his plastic doll, stating that he would want to slice her open…. slightly surprised by these plans I enquired about his reasoning for such undertaking.
+Today our three year old came up to me with his plastic doll, stating that he would want to slice her open.
+Slightly surprised by these plans I enquired about his reasoning for such undertaking.
 Answer:’ Wanna see if there is plastic in her!“

 I must admit it has become a little bit of an obsession, may be.
 Just over the last six months.
 Ever since we have come back to land from months away sailing the gobsmackingly gorgeous waters of Tonga and Fiji…which we found just as gobsmackingly polluted by PLASTIC!

 So yes, my three year old has seen footage of scientists cutting open birds, turtles and whales, in order to count the amount of plastic that has made them die.
 Am I over exposing him?
 Possibly.
 All of my Steiner inclined friends and not so-radical-but-sensible surroundings would say: definitely Yes.
 But he is actually an amazing little activist, and that is, I am sure, BECAUSE he sees this pollution happening.
 If he can see it happening out in the Pacific, he might as well watch the background details on a screen.
-This wee rainbow warrior will pick up a miniscule piece of plastic from the beach he is playing at and will just quietly slide it into my handbag.
+This wee rainbow warrior will pick up a minuscule piece of plastic from the beach he is playing at and will just quietly slide it into my handbag.
 And he does this all the time.
 Really!

-Have you watched A PLastic Ocean?
-It's on youtube at the moment.
+Have you watched A Plastic Ocean?
+It’s on YouTube at the moment.
 For free.
 Show it to your kids, too, please!